volfpeter/localclustering/README.md

 Any form of constructive contribution is welcome:

-- Questions, feedback, bug reports: please open an issue in the issue tracker of the project or contact the repository owner in email, whichever you feel appropriate.
+- Questions, feedback, bug reports: please open an issue in the issue tracker of the project or contact the repository owner by email, whichever you feel appropriate.
 - Contribution to the software: please open an issue in the issue tracker of the project that describes the changes you would like to make to the software and open a pull request with the changes.
 The description of the pull request must references the corresponding issue.

 The following types of contribution are especially appreciated: